open-mmlab/mmagic/docs/en/user_guides/config.md

         std=[127.5] * 3,  # Std value used in normalization
-        to_rgb=False),  # Whether to transfer image channels to rgb dict(type='GetMaskedImage'), # The config of getting masked image pipeline dict(type='PackEditInputs'), # The config of collecting data from the current pipeline ]
+        to_rgb=False),  # Whether to transfer image channels to rgb dict(type='GetMaskedImage'), # The config of getting masked image pipeline dict(type='PackInputs'), # The config of collecting data from the current pipeline ]

 test_pipeline = train_pipeline  # Constructing testing/validation pipeline